10.9 may now represented more simple equivalent circuit, Fig. 5. will

 Thus, the circuit may represented single equivalent resistor value shown in

-A series/parallel circuit for Example 3.
+Single equivalent resistor for Fig. 5.
 The total current flowing the circuit may found using Ohm’s law:

 I